- Lovely, bright color screen

 In spite of its slender design, you can view notifications (including incoming calls), change band displays, set alarms, view upcoming events in your calendar, check weather forecasts and you can adjust the widgets you see when swiping left or right from the main clock face screen.

-While there's a bigger screen in play, the experience of using those features don't feel hugely different.
+While there's a bigger screen in play, the experience of using those features doesn't feel hugely different.
 Notifications still feel a bit cramped to view and you can't respond to them.
-Music controls are well optimised and easy to use while elements like weather forecasts and viewing events are easy to see in general.
+Music controls are well optimized and easy to use while elements like weather forecasts and viewing events are easy to see in general.

 There's a nice collection of Band faces that make good use of that bright, colorful screen if that's your bag and ones you can grab from the companion app won't cost you any additional money either.

-You're not getting payment support, a fully fledged app store or a smart assistant support included despite some of those features starting to appear on similarly priced trackers.
+You're not getting payment support, a fully-fledged app store, or smart assistant support included despite some of those features starting to appear on similarly priced trackers.